New Cult Awareness Network

-The "New Cult Awareness Network" (NCAN, often referred to as simply the "Cult Awareness Network", though other than inheriting the name, it is unrelated to that older group) is an organization that provides information about cults, and is owned and operated by associates of the Church of Scientology, itself categorized in many countries as a cult.
+The "New Cult Awareness Network" (NCAN, often referred to as simply the "Cult Awareness Network", though unrelated the older group of that name) is an organization that provides information about cults, and is owned and operated by associates of the Church of Scientology, itself categorized in many countries as a cult.
 It was formed in 1996, with the name purchased from the now defunct Cult Awareness Network, an organization that provided information on groups it considered to be cults, and that strongly opposed Scientology.

 The "New CAN" organization (also known as the Foundation for Religious Freedom) has caused both confusion and controversy among academics and its opponents.
 Board members of the "Old CAN" have characterized it as a front group for the Church of Scientology.
 In December 1997, 60 Minutes profiled the controversy regarding the history of the "Old CAN" and the "New CAN", with host Lesley Stahl noting, "Now, when you call looking for information about a cult, chances are the person you're talking to is a Scientologist".
-James R. Lewis has described "New CAN" as "a genuine information and networking center on non-traditional religions".
 Margaret Thaler Singer expressed the opinion that any experts the public would be referred to by the "New CAN" would be cult apologists.
 Shupe and Darnell noted the "New CAN" had been able to attract support from donors such as Amazon.com, and by 2000 it was receiving thousands of phone calls per month.
 The "New CAN" promotes itself as a champion of human rights and freedom of religion.
 An August 2007 article on Fox News on the Wikipedia Scanner noted "a computer linked to the Church of Scientology's network was used to delete references to links between it and [...] the 'Cult Awareness Network'" on Wikipedia.